 How are artists practising?

-The 2011 Big Artists Survey reveals that:
+The 2011 Big Artists Survey shows that:

 - 93% of artists use exhibitions/gallery commissions regularly or occasionally.